Legend of Nine Tails Fox: Synopsis

 "Ying Ning" (ep.
-12-18): On Ying Ning's 16th birthday, she's finally able to visit the mortal realm, much to the dismay of her guardian Lan Yi.
+12–18): On Ying Ning's 16th birthday, she's finally able to visit the mortal realm, much to the dismay of her guardian Lan Yi.
 Immediately, she meets Wang Zifu, who lets her stay at his family's estate, where Ying Ning recognizes the same flower field and old barn from her nightmares.
-As the family's workers start seeing ghosts, Zifu's mother is forced to enlist exorcist Cao Fei to investigate and after an incident at the abandoned barn, Zifu learns of Ying Ning's fox identity.
+As the family's workers start seeing ghosts, Zifu's mother enlists exorcist Cao Fei to investigate.
+After an incident at the abandoned barn, Zifu learns of Ying Ning's fox identity.

 Eventually, Lan Yi comes to take Ying Ning back, but is interrupted by Cao Fei.
-After their battle, Lan Yi explains that her sister Lan Xiaodie fell in love with Zifu's uncle Qin Sheng and gave birth to Ying Ning.
-Years later, Zifu's first wife sent for the family of three, claiming to accept Xiaodie, which turned out to be a trap set up by Zifu's mother and Cao Fei, resulting in Xiaodie's death.
-Lan Yi convinces Ying Ning to return to Qing Qiu, but Zifu is able to convince Lan Yi (with the help of Hua Yue) that he truly loves Ying Ning and would protect her.
-After Zifu's mother's several schemes, Zifu and Ying Ning leave the Wang estate but Cao Fei murders Zifu to awaken Ying Ning's powers.
-Ying Ning wants revenge and is overcome with anger, enveloping her in a dark aura that slowly destroys her, but Zifu appears in a vision, persuading her to stop thinking about revenge, so Ying Ning decides to stay in the mortal realm to take care of the Wang family's business.
-Cao Fei also goes insane from taking multiple demonic cultivations for his own gain.
+After their battle, Lan Yi explains that her sister, Lan Xiaodie, fell in love with Zifu's uncle Qin Sheng and gave birth to Ying Ning.
+Years later, Zifu's first wife sent for the family of three, claiming to accept Xiaodie, but it turned out to be a trap set by Zifu's mother and Cao Fei, resulting in Xiaodie's death.

+Lan Yi convinces Ying Ning to return to Qing Qiu, but Zifu, with the help of Hua Yue, convinces Lan Yi that he truly loves Ying Ning and would protect her.
+Despite several schemes by Zifu's mother, Zifu and Ying Ning leave the Wang estate, but Cao Fei murders Zifu to awaken Ying Ning's powers.
+Overcome with anger and a dark aura that slowly destroys her, Ying Ning seeks revenge.
+However, Zifu appears in a vision, persuading her to stop thinking about revenge.
+Ying Ning decides to stay in the mortal realm to take care of the Wang family's business.
+Meanwhile, Cao Fei goes insane from taking multiple demonic cultivations for his own gain.